10 productivity apps to make positive changes in 2024, tried and tested by us

 Less sleek interface than competitors

 For a productivity app that does what it says on the tin, you can't go wrong with Engross.
-It brings together a Pomodoro timer, a to-do list feature, and calendar all in one place, providing what it claims is a "complete tool for an efficient and organized work/study life".
+It brings together a Pomodoro timer, a to-do list feature, and a calendar all in one place, providing what it claims is a "complete tool for an efficient and organized work/study life".

 It makes up for in functionality what it lacks in sleekness, I found.
-Its free version lets you select the timer or stopwatch (the latter for tasks you don't know the length of) and both come with a 'distraction' feature which you press when you feel your mind wandering.
+The free version lets you select the timer or stopwatch (the latter for tasks you don't know the length of) and both come with a 'distraction' feature which you press when you feel your mind wandering.
 There's also a daily to-do list and calendar so you can see upcoming tasks and plans at a glance.

 However, you'll need to upgrade for certain key benefits.
 These benefits are similar to Brain.fm in many ways, so if you like the sound of these more than the other features, that one could be a better choice for you.
 They include access to a focus-boosting white noise soundtrack (like an on-the-go version of these best white noise machines) as well as the option to start the 25-minute Pomodoro timer right from your to-do list.